trisulnsm/dinodoc/trisuldocs/docs/ug/netflow analysis/pcap_and_netflow_setup.md

 ---

 title: Using Packets and Netflow Together
 sidebar_position: 6

 ---

-# Using Packets and Netflow together
+# 13.6.Using Packets and Netflow together

 Trisul can also consume a mix of Netflow and raw packets on the same or on different interfaces.
 The way this feature works is :